Vasu77df/ChatChannelNotificationsCDK/README.md

-# Work in Progress
-# Welcome to your CDK TypeScript Construct Library project
+# Welcome to your CDK TypeScript Construct Library project for sending notifcations via Slack Webhooks

 You should explore the contents of this project.
-It demonstrates a CDK Construct Library that includes a construct (`ChatChannelNotificationsCdk`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK Construct Library that includes a construct (`ChatChannelNotificationsCdk`) which contains a lambda that subscribes to SNS topic that processes the message and send an update to a slack webhook

 The construct defines an interface (`ChatChannelNotificationsCdkProps`) to configure the visibility timeout of the queue.